 He didn’t have an answer.

 Boyd believes he has an answer, though.
-He believes that these kinds of mental gymnastics – what he calls “certainty-seeking faith”, is destructive:
+He believes that these kinds of mental gymnastics – which he calls “certainty-seeking faith” – are destructive:

 “Thoughtful people legitimately wonder why God would consider this ability virtuous, to the point of leveraging people’s eternal welfare on it!
 So too, this model makes thoughtful people who have perfectly reasonable doubts feel guilty and rewards people who either lack the concern or the intellectual curiosity to question their beliefs by making them feel like they have “strong” faith.

 On top of this, those who embrace “certainty-seeking faith” tend to become narrow-minded, for honestly trying to see things from other peoples’ point of view might lead them to question their faith and thereby jeopardize their “salvation.“ In fact, this model can easily lead people to develop learning phobias, for if you dare to read broadly and learn to see things from other people’s point of view, you might [start] uncovering facts that could shake your certainty and thus displease God.
 I’m convinced this explains why Christians, especially conservative Christians, have a well-deserved reputation in the broader culture for being narrow-minded.”

 When prayer helps people to heal, then its effects on the psyche are nothing to complain about.
 I hope, sincerely and deeply, it can bring deep comfort to people affected by the attack this week.
 Indeed I’m glad that prayer can be such a comfort to so many around the world, afflicted by their own tragedies.
 While the world news focussed on the terror attack in London this week, the carnage in Syria raged on, claiming dozens of innocent lives.
 Anything that can bring some comfort to the aching hearts of the survivors is welcome.
 But there’s more than one kind of prayer.
-And I don’t make the mistake of thinking that “God” is so toothless that talking to him is always the same as shutting up and thinking.
+And I don’t make the mistake of thinking that “God” is so toothless that talking to him is merely a synonym for shutting up and thinking.